cc1005/third_milestone_project/README.md

 3. *Someone who is an expert on Irish history or particular Irish historical figures who wishes to share their knowledge in a public forum*
 Anyone who wishes to create a post can simply click on the “create post” link in the top right of the website and input the name, dates, article, and their own name into the form.
 This sends the article to the holding area where they can be checked using the approve posts link at the bottom of the page.
 4. *An admin who wants to help maintain high standards for the articles submitted by approving or rejecting the posts submitted by those in category 3.*
 This user can click the link at the bottom of the page to see all the articles yet to be approved.
 They can then click on the titles of the articles.
 If they deem the articles to be appropriate, they can approve them and they will be posted to the launch page.
-Alternatively, the articles can be edited
+5. * An admin who wants to help maintain high standards by editing an article which has already been published.* This user can edit articles on the launch page by pressing the “edit” button.
+This article will then be pre-loaded into a form, which can then be modified as the user sees fit.
+This edited article will then be resubmitted for approval.
+In future versions this functionality will be hidden to non-admin users after user functionality will be added.

 ## Deployment